candidJ/blend-api/README.md

 # Blend API :v:

-> An Angular Web App that shows Weather Forecast, Hacker News, Life and Programming Quotes.
+> I've created an Angular monorepo that seamlessly integrates the following web applications:

+- Weather App
+- Hacker News App
+- Quotes App
+- Calculator App

-## Credits
+## Acknowledgments

-The web application consumes open source API's. **_A big thanks to following contributors_** :+1:
+The web application utilizes open-source APIs.
+I extend my _gratitude_ to the following contributors: :+1:

 - [OpenWeather](https://api.openweathermap.org/data/2.5/forecast) for Weather Forecast :cloud:.
-- [Unofficial HackerNews API](https://node-hnapi.herokuapp.com/) for Hacker News :newspaper:.
+- [Unofficial HackerNews API](https://api.hackerwebapp.com/) for Hacker News :newspaper:.
 - [Quote Garden](https://quote-garden.onrender.com/api/v3/quotes/) for Life Quotes :pencil:.

-### Why did I make it ?

-- As all of my work till date have been for corporates and private clients, I wanted to showcase and hone my dev skills.
-So I utilised my time during Covid19 to build a `Angular` SPA.
+### Motivation

+- I created this side project during the COVID-19 pandemic to showcase and improve my web development and programming skills.
+It began as an 'Angular' Single Page Application (SPA) and later evolved into a monorepo, as most of my prior work had been for private clients.
-- Since starting my journey as Web Developer, I didn't make any hobby/side projects.
-This is me covering up for a lost cause:wink:.
-I wanted to **blend** in all possible projects I would have made to begin with, into ONE application.
+- Since embarking on my journey as a web developer, I hadn't pursued any hobby or side projects.
+This endeavor is my way of making up for lost time, where I aim to consolidate all the potential projects I could have undertaken into a single application.

-Most of my focus while developing have been to write _modular_, _resuable_ and _robust_ code.
-And I know there is always a room for improvement.
-Therefore, I would love your feedback and code reviews.:simple_smile:
+My primary focus during development has always been on crafting code that is **modular**, **reusable**, and **robust**.
+I recognize that there is always room for improvement, and I welcome your feedback and code reviews :simple_smile:

-### Tools used
+### Technologies and Tools Utilized:

 - JS Framework: